gaoyuantim/LHS-Maximin/LHS_SUM/README.md

 ## Guide
 In this files there are a programs realized by calculating sum distance in Matlab environment.
-Before running in Matlab, we should initialize the mex files in the Matlab.
-You can run directly the file _init.m_ in your Matlab, or you have two steps:

-  Run in the Command Window of Matlab :

-    mex LHS_Sum.c

-  Then you can see these lines:

-    Building with 'Microsoft Visual C++ 2013 Professional (C)'.
-    MEX completed successfully.

   Input in the Command window of Matlab :